rodmanning/resource-planner/README.rst

 Source Code
 -----------

-The source code is availbale from:
+The source code is available from:

   https://github.com/rodmanning/resource-planner